Tushu17/Tushu17/README.md

 </div>

 #### About me
 I am a 📲Digital marketer by passion and a 👨🏻‍💻Web-Developer by interest.
 Although I’m pursuing my 👨🏻‍🎓Graduation in marketing, but a significant amount of my knowledge comes directly from different online courses and internships.
 I prefer doing multitasking roles where I can learn multiple things.
 I also have interest in learning about 📿Sprituality and 🧘🏻‍♂️Meditation.

-Currently I am learning SQL and MongoDB.
+-   💻Currently I am learning SQL and MongoDB
 -   🎐 Hobbies : Weight-Lifting🏋🏻‍♂️, Chess♟and Content/Poetry-Writing✍🏻.
 - 🌎I love exploring new things.
-So feel free to reach out to me in case of any query: tusharshrivastav@gmail.com
+So feel free to reach out to me in case of any query or suggestion: tusharshrivastav@gmail.com
 - 📝 [Resume](https://drive.google.com/file/d/1VNp-I2Sl2pPzuW6YbHapwEz3KoQM8jO3/view?usp=sharing)